chancandan/portfolio-project-4-Footie365/README.md

 ## CRUD Functionality

-Write this
+- The user once registered can create a comment
+- Any user can read all match reports
+- The user can update their account with likes by clicking the like button a report
+- The user can later delete a like from a blog post if they change their mind

 ## Colour

 - After digging around trying to find a suitable colour theme I found one that I felt fitted what the goal of this project was.
-The colour theme is from Shutter Stock and can be found here [Colour Theme](https://www.shutterstock.com/blog/sports-color-palettes-branding-marketing)
+The colour theme is from Shutter Stock and can be found here [Colour Theme](https://www.shutterstock.com/blog/sports-color-palettes-branding-marketing).
+Colours used:

+- #97FB57 (a bright green)
+- #121212 (a dark grey / light black)
+- #909090 (a grey)
+- #F6F2F2 (a baige colour)

 </br>